Skip to content

 Memory Unit

-Let us consider for a basic computer system a memory size of 4k x16 bits is sufficient.
-In such memory, there are 4096 words with size of each word 16 bits.
+Let us consider, for a basic computer system, a memory size of 4k x16 bits is sufficient.
+In such memory, there are 4096 words with a size of each word 16 bits.
 Since there are 4k (212) words, 12-bits are required to specify the address of an operand in memory.
-In the simplest from of computer organization, instructions are stored in one section of the memory and data in another section.
+In the simplest form of computer organization, instructions are stored in one section of the memory and data in another section.

 Other units of basic computer has to ways to access the memory.
 It may read a location by transferring a copy of the memory cell to itself.
-Alternately, other unit may write to a memory location.
-A write operation transfers a new data to the memory location overwriting its previous contents.
-Reading and writing operation on memory unit can be performed only occurring of proper control signal.
-For reading, control signal : read and for writing control signal : write is generated by the control unit.
+Alternatively, another unit may write to a memory location.
+A write operation transfers new data to the memory location, overwriting its previous contents.
+Reading and writing operations on the memory unit can be performed only occurring of proper control signal occurs.
+For reading, the control signal: read, and for writing control signal: write is generated by the control unit.

-Below figure shows the basic architecture of a memory unit (size 4k× 16 bits) with two control signals read and write.
+The figure below shows the basic architecture of a memory unit (size 4k× 16 bits) with two control signals, read and write.

 memory unit of basic computer design